phorton1/Arduino-teensyExpression/design/readme.md

 certain way.

-What I have found is that what you really want, in a given song, at a certain time, is to cause a bunch of stuff to change all at once, and that, in fact, all you are really need to do, for a given song structure, is to provide *timing cues* **WHEN** you want something to happen.
+What I have found is that what you really want, in a given song, at a certain time, is to change a number of things, all at once, and that, in fact, all you are really need to do, are doing, for a given song structure, is providing *timing cues* as to **WHEN** you want something to happen.

-The songMachine *"takes over"* the bottom left four buttons of the teensyExpression (of the rig that starts the songMaching running), which are normally the Looper *track1-4* buttons in the Looper Rig.
+The songMachine allows the user to "program" the *track1-4* buttons (it *"takes over"* the bottom left four buttons of the teensyExpression pedal, which are normally the Looper *track1-4* buttons in the Looper Rig) to whatever color is desired, and to have virtually any behavior available in the system.

-The provided
+The provided **text file** (program) then tells the machine how to use those four buttons, and *"loop events"* to work with the Synth, Guitar Effects, and Looper, devices, sending out MIDI event to effect and orchestrate complicated behaviors at gig time,
-**text file** then tells the machine how to use those four buttons, and *"loop events"* to send out MIDI control signals to effect complicated behaviors at gig time, **without needing complicated series of (foot) button presses** or pedal changes to accomplish them.
+**without needing complicated series of (foot) button presses** or pedal changes to accomplish them.

 Typically an entire song can be orchestrated through
-3 or 4 presses of one button.
+3 or 4 presses of a single button, which allows the player to concentrate on their performance ... and not on their feet!

 The songMachine is also granted dedicated real estate on the TFT screen to show the name and status of the